-The goal of George’s PhD is to explore the experience of cycling and its relationship to urban design.
+George’s PhD explores the experience of cycling and its relationship to urban design.
 This research is based on two approaches that focus on how the experience of cycling can be shaped by urban design: cycling as embodied experience from the discipline of mobilities studies, and cycling as interpretation of space from the discipline of environmental psychology.
 On the neighborhood scale, researchers have mapped cyclists’ positive and negative experiences in association with environments such as retail districts, bus stops, heavy traffic, and nature environments.
 On the regional scale, understanding the experience of cycling provide insights into the desired layout of cities and inter-urban connections.
 This research uses qualitative methods to expand the focus of cycling research beyond the functional analysis of speed, distance and travel time, and towards a discourse about designing more pleasurable, coherent, and attractive urban environments for cycling.